GWFrank/Orienteering-2022F-Linebot/README.md

 ## Setup

 1. Go to [ngrok's website](https://ngrok.com)
-2. Get your authtoken and ngrok's executable
+2. Get your authtoken and put it in `rev_proxy/authtoken`
-3. Put the authtoken in `rev_proxy/authtoken` and the executable in `rev_proxy/ngrok.tgz`

 ## Run